 Students will be required to have a record of SBI (State Bureau of Identification) and a child protective report on file with Central Maine Community College.

+Field experience sites require background checks that include fingerprinting prior to field placement.
 Field experience sites retain the right to accept or deny placement of students based on many conditions, including criminal and child protective records.
 Therefore, criminal or child protective history could jeopardize an individual's ability to successfully meet all the requirements of the program.